Alli hit by bottle as Spurs knock Arsenal out of League Cup

 Son anticipated the delivery with a perfectly-timed run behind the flat-footed Nacho Monreal and kept his nerve to slot a fine finish past Petr Cech.

-Arsenal appealed in vain for a penalty when Lucas Moura nicked the ball away from Mkhitaryan as he prepared to shoot.

-With Arsenal still protesting, Tottenham threatened to double their lead when Christian Eriksen broke away and teed up Moussa Sissoko, only for the midfielder to scuff a woeful shot high over the bar.

-Ramsey was inches away from equalising when he met Iwobi's cross with a volley that cannoned back off a post.
+Aaron Ramsey was inches away from equalising when he met Alex Iwobi's cross with a volley that cannoned back off a post.

 Arsenal's profligacy proved costly as Pochettino's men turned up the heat after half-time.